3. Livestock & Manure Management

 • Grazing: the dung and urine deposited directly to the soil by grazing animals during grazing period.

-The fractions of N excretions in each MMS (fhousing/yard/grazing) are derivd from IPCC NIRs ( Greenhouse Gas Inventory Data - Flexible queries Annex I Parties).
+The fractions of N excretions in each MMS (fhousing/yard/grazing) are derived from IPCC NIRs ( Greenhouse Gas Inventory Data - Flexible queries Annex I Parties).

 For each MMS, livestock excretions are handled in both solid and liquid forms.
 The respective fractions of solid and liquid manure are determined by a predefined liquid-solid manure collection parameter (fliquid), which is specific to region and animal type.